LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 - `lgthtml.xsl`
 	XSLT file to output HTML 4.01 files from the XML files.
 The links in the generated HTML files point to related HTML files.
-It can be used to batch convert XML files to HTML files.
 UTF-8 encoding is assumed.
 Edit the file if you use a different encoding.
+This XSLT file adds anchors to each predicate section using as name the predicate indicator.

 - `lgtxhtml.xsl`
 	XSLT file to output XHTML 1.1 files from the XML files.
 The links in the generated XHTML files point to related XHTML files.
-It can be used to batch convert XML files to XHTML files.
 UTF-8 encoding is assumed.
 Edit the file if you use a different encoding.
+This XSLT file adds anchors to each predicate section using as name the predicate indicator.

 - `lgttxt.xsl`
 	XSLT file to output simple text files from the XML files.
 UTF-8 encoding